How a project

 in three pieces.

-When the work calls for it, we build a quiet AI system inside your business — a folder of tools that runs against the work you already have.
+When the work calls for it, I build a quiet AI system inside your business — a folder of tools that runs against the work you already have.
 Each piece is small, named, and readable.

 > tools connected. > context loaded. > ready to run.